Attorney David I. Fuchs

 Car accidents are extremely scary, and knowing what to do in the aftermath of a crash can be confusing.
 If you were injured or your car incurred damaged in a crash, you likely want to know the answers to your car insurance questions.
 You might be wondering how to file a car insurance claim, and even whether an insurance payout will adequately cover your injuries and property damage.

-A Fort Lauderdale car accident attorney at the Law Offices of David I. Fuchs can help you.
+A Fort Lauderdale accident attorney at David I. Fuchs, Injury & Accident Lawyer, P.A. can help you.
 Attorney David Fuchs is knowledgeable about Florida auto insurance laws, and he’s ready to take on your case.
 To schedule a free, initial evaluation, call (954) 568-3636 today, or reach out through the online form.

 Some common questions people have about car insurance in Florida and what to do following an accident include: